symfony/symfony-docs/components/http_kernel/introduction.rst

     the Symfony Framework, and many deal with collecting profiler data when the profiler is enabled.

-    One interesting listener comes from the :doc:`SensioFrameworkExtraBundle </bundles/SensioFrameworkExtraBundle/index>`, which is packaged with the Symfony Standard Edition.
-This listener's :doc:`@ParamConverter </bundles/SensioFrameworkExtraBundle/annotations/converters>`
-    functionality allows you to pass a full object (e.g. a ``Post`` object) to your controller instead of a scalar value (e.g. an ``id`` parameter that was on your route).
+    One interesting listener comes from the `SensioFrameworkExtraBundle`_, which is packaged with the Symfony Standard Edition.
+This listener's `@ParamConverter`_ functionality allows you to pass a full object (e.g. a ``Post`` object) to your controller instead of a scalar value (e.g. an ``id`` parameter that was on your route).
 The listener - ``ParamConverterListener`` - uses reflection to look at each of the arguments of the controller and tries to use different methods to convert those to objects, which are then stored in the ``attributes`` property of the ``Request`` object.
 Read the next section to see why this is important.

 4) Getting the Controller Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~